 Although flu can circulate year-round, typically flu viruses are spread most commonly in fall and winter.
 Each year, activity varies with different strains making their way around the U.S..

-Although it's still early, here's a look at what we might have in store for the 2018-2019 flu season, according to the according to the CDC.
+Here's a look at what else we can expect for the 2018-2019 flu season, according to the according to the CDC.

 When should you get your flu vaccine this year?